THE MNCTP OBSERVES INDIA’S 63RD NATIONAL MARITIME DAY AND ADVANCES THE CASE FOR SEPTEMBER 3 RECOGNITION BY THE UNITED NATIONS, APRIL 5, 2026

-“Bridging the gap between the present day shipping industry and its glorious and predominantly forgotten past is critical to preserving our national and international heritage.
-By telling the complete story, we will safeguard its historical integration into the national and international mosaics of heritage and culture.
-It will also educate members of the international community on the vital contributions made by the modern trade-and-travel-by-sea to international security, defence, and to the global economy.”
+“Bridging the gap between today’s shipping industry and its glorious, though too often forgotten, past is essential to preserving our shared national and international heritage.
+By telling the full story, we not only safeguard its rightful place within the broader mosaic of heritage and culture, but also educate the international community about the vital role trade and travel by sea continue to play in global security, defence, and the economy.

 HISTORIC ATTENDANCE OF FOREIGN REPRESENTATIVES HONORING ALLIED MERCHANT NAVY AND AMERICAN MERCHANT MARINE VETERANS